TenderSure-Africa-SEZ/trific-platform-docs/docs/public/README.md

 ## Customization

-Replace `logo.svg` with your actual Trific logo and update `favicon.ico` with your brand favicon for a more professional appearance.
+Replace `logo.svg` with your actual TRIFIC logo and update `favicon.ico` with your brand favicon for a more professional appearance.